 3. Vue continues to evolve

 Sometimes, it can be hard for a developer to choose between Vue.js and React for a project.
 In Codica, we use both of these frameworks for different tasks that occur during custom software development.

 In 2020, we saw the long-awaited major release of Vue.js – 3.2.45.
 Now, Vue.js is on its way to its 3.3 version.
 It has already boosted apps’ performance, smaller bundle sizes, and enhanced TypeScript support.
 Also, the Vue team released the Composition API that facilitates work with large-scale projects.
-The 2.7 Vue release will become LTS with a 1.5 years maintenance lifespan.

 The comparison between the previous version of Vue, Vue 3.0 and Vue 3.2 reactivity system indicates significant improvements, namely:

 - Up to 40% faster dependency tracking;